kedro-org/kedro-plugins/kedro-airflow/README.md

 ## Installation

 `kedro-airflow` is a Python plugin.
-To install it:
+To install it run:

 ```bash
 pip install kedro-airflow